b-viktorija/bootstrap-webpage-LearnLogic/README.md

 Feel free to clone this repository to explore and learn from the code.
 You can use it as a reference for implementing Bootstrap features in your own projects.

-## How to Run

-1. Clone the repository to your local machine.
-2. Open the `index.html` file in your web browser.

 ## Author

 - Viktorija Bosilkovska (https://github.com/b-viktorija)